 Sadly, this perfect storm of events led to a decline in my overall health.
 Certain SSRIs can cause weight gain.
 This and continual shoulder pain can cause depression.
 These factors alone are enough to exacerbate the symptoms of major depressive disorder, a mental disorder that makes me sink to the bottom of despair.

-Want to hear people talk about their mental health journies?
+Want to hear people talk about their mental health journeys?
 Go to The Depression Files.

-Armed with my old matra, do whatever it takes, I finally put a plan together and today, I executed it.
-Perhaps the biggest factor holding me back from getting back to the gym was, not only the lack of money but its noticeable absence in a mental health treatment program.
-There is no treatment plan that comes standard with mental health treatment.
+Armed with my old mantra, do whatever it takes, I finally put a plan together and today, I executed it.
+Perhaps the biggest factor holding me back from getting back to the gym was not only the lack of money but its noticeable absence in a mental-health treatment program.
+There is no treatment plan that comes standard with mental-health treatment.
 Despite this, the fact is, physical fitness is an integral part of recovery as physio would be for my shoulder.